UPCOMING PEACE REVIEW ISSUES:

 REMINDER: As of February 2012, Taylor and Francis has switched policies and no longer sends each author a pdf version plus a hard copy of the journal.
 Instead, each author will receive 50 free “Eprints” of their article, and the option to order hard copy issues and reprints through the Rightslink website

-Call for Essays: Climate Change and Peace
+Call for Essays:

 We publish essays on ideas and research in peace studies, broadly defined.
 Essays are relatively short (2500-3500 words), contain no footnotes or exhaustive bibliography, and are intended for a wide readership.
+The journal is most interested in the cultural and political issues surrounding conflicts occurring between nations and peoples.

-Please direction further questions or concerns to:
+Please direct content-based questions or concerns to Special Editors:

 SEND ESSAYS TO: